 - 2 tablespoons coconut oil, melted

 - Avocado oil cooking spray (or your preferred cooking spray)

 - In a measuring cup or small bowl, whisk together the almond milk with the lemon juice and allow to sit for 5 minutes.
 This is your dairy-free "buttermilk."

-- While the "buttermilk" is sitting, in a large bowl, whisk together the dry ingredients: the tigernut flour, tapioca flour, coconut sugar, baking powder, baking soda, salt, and cinnamon.
+- While the "buttermilk" is sitting, in a large bowl, whisk together the dry ingredients: the tigernut flour, tapioca flour, maple sugar, baking powder, baking soda, salt, and cinnamon.
 Set aside.

 - Once the "buttermilk" is ready, in another large bowl, whisk together the wet ingredients: the "buttermilk," two large eggs, melted coconut oil, and vanilla extract.
 Whisk the mixture well until lots of bubbles have formed.

 - Pour the wet ingredients into the dry ingredients and whisk to combine until no lumps remain.
 The batter will be somewhat thin.

 - Heat a cast iron griddle or skillet on medium-low heat and spray lightly with cooking spray.
 Once your griddle is hot, pour a heaping ⅛ cup of the batter to make pancakes approx. 4 inches in diameter.
 Cook on medium-low heat until the edges start to get crusty, about 1-1½ minutes per side, and then flip.